Dot Browser is based on Firefox, which is why it is referenced a lot in the build process.

 Or if you prefer using GitLab:

-After the clone is complete, you'll want to enter the
+After the clone is complete, you'll want to enter the browser-ff directory.

-This will download the source code.melon
+Now run ./melon download This will download the source code.

 If everything went smoothly with the import, you should see a "success" message.